fcazalet/loggot/README.md

 <img src="https://raw.githubusercontent.com/fcazalet/loggot/master/icon.png" width="64" height="64">

-Loggot is a Godot add-on that allow total control on logs.
+Loggot is a Godot plugin that allow total control on logs.

 It allow you to create different named loggers.